ProtoconNet/protocon-general-doc/docs/model/currency.rst

 | Each operation requires a signature made with a private key according to its contents.

-| The fact in the operation contains the contents to be executed, and the hash value summarizing the body of the fact is also included.
+| The fact in the operation contains the contents to be executed and the hash value summarizing the body of the fact.

 Fact and token
 '''''''''''''''''''''''''''''''''''''''''''''''''''